Welcome to week 365 of the responsive design weekly! This week

 Take a look at Brad Frost’s talk from the CSS Day Conference where he talks about the non-design side of design systems.
 These are often the hardest things to get right and go a long way to ensuring that the design system can stand the test of time, and work throughout your company.

 Sometimes when we look at a polished interface we can acknowledge that it looks good but it’s hard to articulate why it looks good.
-In this practical session, Steve will be explaining
+In this practical session, Steve will be explaining the why.
+He’ll be looking at a poorly designed UI and refactoring it while providing some of the strategies and techniques designers use to give an interface that polished look.

 This is a lovely idea and a beautiful one-page site.
 I hope that they add links to find things like Clean renewable hosting, or which popular products are Open and Honest.